insraq/insraq.github.com/_posts/2013-8-24-a glimpse-of-angularjs-scope via-real-life -example.md

 However, Angular.js does have its own complexities.
 One of the most confusing part is its `$scope` life cycle.
 Let me use a real-life example.
 A few days ago, I was building this feature: when the user clicks a button, an input box appears and the focus is on the input box.

-If you do this in plain (ugly) jQuery, the JavaScript code looks like this (full implementation on [JSFiddle](http://jsfiddle.net/MysrN/1/)):
+If you do this in plain jQuery, the JavaScript code looks like this (full implementation on [JSFiddle](http://jsfiddle.net/MysrN/1/)):

     $(function(){
         $('#show-menu').click(function() {